otomato-gh/airflow-training/slides/scheduler.md

 ### So Many DagRuns

-Your scheduler should no be running multiple tasks.
+Your scheduler should now be running multiple tasks.
 Definitely more than one every 2 minutes.
 Why?

 --

-Well, basically the scheduler noq queued all the 2 minute intervals from the start of today.
+Well, basically the scheduler queued all the 2 minute intervals from the start of today.

 So depending on when your day started you should have anywhere between 0 and 720 DagRuns that need to happen.

 Having such a long queue is a great opportunity to inspect our Celery executor.